2021 Abu Dhabi Grand Prix: Race reactions and commentary

 Several analysts stated that Masi's decision had direct bearings on the championship results.
-Andrew Benson, writing for the BBC opined in March 2022, that if Masi had allowed all lapped cars to un-lap themselves, the race would not have restarted at all, and Hamilton would have won both the race and championship.
+Andrew Benson, writing for the BBC, opined in March 2022 that if Masi had allowed all lapped cars to un-lap themselves, the race would not have restarted at all, and Hamilton would have won both the race and championship.
 David Croft stated that Hamilton would have won the race and the championship had "the rules been adhered to as they are written".
-Formula One driver Karun Chandhok stated that Verstappen would have won the championship, even if the normal procedure had been followed, had the lapped cars gone past before the end of lap 56.
-Dutch newspaper NRC Handelsblad noted the role that luck had played throughout the season, and that it was not Verstappen's fault that his win had "become tainted with controversy."
+Formula One driver Karun Chandhok stated that Verstappen would have won the championship, even if the normal procedure had been followed, "had the lapped cars gone past before the end of lap 56".
+Dutch newspaper NRC Handelsblad noted the role that luck had played throughout the season, and that it was not Verstappen's fault that his win had "become tainted with controversy".

 Others drew attention to the pressure placed on Masi in ending the safety car.
-Dutch newspaper de Volkskrant made note of the immense pressure on a Formula One race director to make snap decisions, and expressed sympathy with Masi on that basis.
-Scuderia Ferrari team principal Mattia Binotto defended Masi, saying that "his job was the most difficult job on the planet at that time."
-Four-time world champion Sebastian Vettel defended Masi and the stewards, commenting: "Everyone has an opinion, I think leave the stewards alone, it's tough enough as it is.
-Ideally we'd like more consistency but there's also a human side, so it's probably difficult to get it 100 per cent right, but it has to be our target, so we need to see what we can improve."
+Dutch newspaper De Volkskrant made note of the immense pressure on a Formula One race director to make snap decisions, and expressed sympathy with Masi on that basis.
+Ferrari team principal Mattia Binotto defended Masi, saying that "his job was the most difficult job on the planet at that time."
+Four-time world champion Vettel defended Masi and the stewards, commenting: "Everyone has an opinion, I think leave the stewards alone, it's tough enough as it is.
+Ideally we'd like more consistency but there's also a human side, so it's probably difficult to get it 100 percent right, but it has to be our target, so we need to see what we can improve."
 McLaren team principal Andreas Seidl said that Masi's role needs to be understood in the context of an intense title battle and appreciated.

 Horner defended Masi's decision making, saying Mercedes lost the race due to strategic errors rather than from the restart.
 Formula One driver Narain Karthikeyan stated Mercedes had made the right strategic decisions and questioned Masi's ability to handle pressure.
 Former Formula One driver Romain Grosjean defended Masi's decision and commented: "There's a few ways of seeing it.
 It would have been very strange to not unlap those cars and have Lewis first and then Max four cars behind over one lap for the world championship.
 And, on the other hand, for Lewis it was definitely not a great call.
 But as a TV fan, as a spectator, as for the sport, I think Michael Masi made the right decision."